 Software Integration is Key to Uniting Sales, Marketing and Operations Departments

-Listen to GreenRope CEO, Lars speak with Clark Buckner at TechnologyAdvice about setting up a proper vision and process for successfully implementing technology that can unite not just sales and marketing, but your company as a whole.
+The transcript between GreenRope CEO, Lars when he spoke with Clark Buckner at TechnologyAdvice about setting up a proper vision and process for successfully implementing technology that can unite not just sales and marketing, but your company as a whole.